Wedding Venue Dietary Requirements: Complete Guide

 Assign a trusted coordinator to oversee dietary considerations during your reception.
 They’ll work directly with the catering staff to ensure proper meal distribution and handle any last-minute adjustments.

-Having this point person lets you focus on celebrating while knowing your guests' dietary needs are being managed professionally.
+Having this point person lets you focus on celebrating, knowing that your guests’ dietary needs are being managed professionally.

 Remember to keep detailed records and maintain open communication with your catering team and guests throughout the planning process.